Tristar Gym

 Tristar's defining innovation was the integration of sports science into MMA training.
 Zahabi's coaching philosophy:

-• Olympic-level strength and conditioning: integrated S&C programming from Olympic sports science research, including periodization, peaking, and recovery protocols.
+Olympic-level strength and conditioning.
+Integrated S&C programming from Olympic sports science research, including periodization, peaking, and recovery protocols.
+Tristar fighters typically arrive at fight night with measured lactate thresholds and confirmed glycogen-loading profiles — sports-science measurements that most MMA gyms have only just begun adopting.

-• Game-plan precision: structured fight preparation similar to Greg Jackson's system but with more emphasis on technique selection over strategic adjustment.
+Game-plan precision.
+Structured fight preparation similar to Greg Jackson's system but with more emphasis on technique selection over scenario rehearsal.
+Zahabi's gameplans tend to be 8–12 techniques drilled to reflex-level fluency.

-• Sleep, nutrition, and recovery as competitive variables: Tristar's program treats sleep and nutrition as performance-shaping factors, not optional optimizations.
+Sleep, nutrition, and recovery as competitive variables.
+Tristar's program treats sleep and nutrition as performance-shaping factors, not optional optimizations.
+The gym was an early adopter of sleep-tracking and nutrition-periodization in MMA.

 The Tristar approach has been adopted in various forms by every modern UFC championship camp.